Fairy Tale (novel): Reception

 In a review, Matt Bell of The New York Times described Fairy Tale as "a solid episodic adventure, a page-turner driven by memorably strange encounters and well-rendered, often thrilling action".
-The novel topped USA Todays Best-Selling Books list starting the week of September 15, 2022, beating out Colleen Hoover's It Ends with Us and Verity, and Delia Owens' Where the Crawdads Sing.
+The novel topped USA Todays Best-Selling Books list starting the week of September 15, 2022, beating Colleen Hoover's It Ends with Us and Verity, and Delia Owens' Where the Crawdads Sing.
 The Michigan Dailys Emilia Ferrante, while praising King's work for its "sense of wonder and curiosity" and his storytelling abilities, notes that the work does walk the line of falling into the familiar controversial trope of equating physical disfigurement with being scary, one that disguises itself behind body horror.
 Kirkus awarded the book a starred review, stating that the book was "at once familiar and full of odd and unexpected twists".
 Similarly, Alison Flood from The Guardian described the novel as "vintage, timeless King, a transporting, terrifying treat born from multiple lockdowns".

 TV series adaptation

 On September 15, 2022, Deadline Hollywood reported that British filmmaker Paul Greengrass, known for the Jason Bourne film franchise, would adapt, direct, and produce a film adaptation of the novel, with American film producer Gregory Goodman co-producing the film alongside Greengrass.
-On October 16, 2024, Deadline Hollywood reported that the project was being turned into a ten episode series, with J.H.
+On October 16, 2024, Deadline Hollywood reported that the project was being turned into a ten-episode series, with J.H.
 Wyman as showrunner.